 The Isaac Tressler Fund for Astronomy was established by Isaac J. Tressler, Class of 1940, father of Connie Tressler ’62 and Lloyd E. Tressler ’63, and grandfather of Kimberly J. McClymont ’90.
 Income from the fund shall be used to support the study of astronomy at Bucknell University.

-The Leanne Freas Trout Fund for Research and Teaching French and Francophone Studies was established in 2012 with a gift from Leanne Freas Trout, Class of 1950.
-The fund supports faculty academic projects and travel to enhance research, scholarship and teaching; lectureships and residencies for visiting scholars; research and travel for faculty-student collaborative work; and need-based grants to students for off-campus participation in French and Francophone Studies programs.
+The Leanne Freas Trout Fund for Research & Teaching French & Francophone Studies was established in 2012 with a gift from Leanne Freas Trout, Class of 1950.
+The fund supports faculty academic projects and travel to enhance research, scholarship and teaching; lectureships and residencies for visiting scholars; research and travel for faculty-student collaborative work; and need-based grants to students for off-campus participation in the French & Francophone Studies programs.

 The Vizas Family Fund was established in 2006 by Kathryn Vizas, Class of 1979, and her husband, Robert Vizas.
 Income from the fund shall be used to support the programmatic needs of Bucknell’s Posse Program.
 The program assists public high school students with extraordinary academic and leadership potential, but whom the traditional college selection process may overlook.
 Students receive training in leadership, team-building, communication, and academic excellence.